tsukhu/rwd-spa-alljs-app/README.md

 7) Created a landing page with various bootstrap components including thumbnails , wells , panels , jumbotron. <br>
 8) User login using localStrategy at the moment using passport.js,connect-flash,mongoose,bcrypt-nodejs for encryption.
 This has been modelled based on the excellent tutorial from <a href="http://scotch.io/tutorials/javascript/easy-node-authentication-setup-and-local">scotch.io</a> with additional integration and migration for supporting jade and AngularJS<br>
 9) About me menu item now is displayed conditionally based on whether the user is logged-in and shows the user profile details , otherwise a drop-down menu is displayed<br>
-10) By default sessions are stored in memory by Express, so added external storage of Mongodb using connect-mongo plus cookies have also been enabled.
+10) By default sessions are stored in memory by Express, so added external storage of Mongodb using connect-mongo plus cookies have also been enabled.<br>
 11) Added angular-cookies to persist the filter values of the destinations in the places page.
-Now the filter value entered is retained when you switch between different partials.Using the ngCookies modules and injected $cookieStore into the destinations controller.
+Now the filter value entered is retained when you switch between different partials.Using the ngCookies modules and injected $cookieStore into the destinations controller.<br>
-12) Implemented rememberme functionality
+12) Implemented rememberme functionality<br>
-13) Added node-config based handling for standardizing deployment across different environments - dev, qa , prod
+13) Added node-config based handling for standardizing deployment across different environments - dev, qa , prod<br>
 <br>
 Work in Progress ...
 Please read the <a href="https://github.com/tsukhu/rwd-spa-alljs-app/wiki">wiki</a> or take a look at the  <a href="https://github.com/tsukhu/rwd-spa-alljs-app/issues?state=open">issue tracker</a> for the future roadmap.